kaizushi/picosite/README.txt

 course you need cron.
 It will put the prices in a folder called 'data' and the files for prices will be called 'xmrprice' and 'btcprice'.

-At the moment it is limited in displaying a dollar sign for the base currency that your cron job fetches.
+At the top of 'page.php' there is a global variable where you can set the currency symbol.
+It is called CURRENCY_SYM and you can replace the dollar sign in it with your currency.

 To have a price list one must create a page for it and use some syntax to show the list.
 Like the blogs, you should put something around it